NoamShental/COMPASS/README.md

 -------------

 Download the COMPASS directory from https://github.com/NoamShental/COMPASS Use the "Download ZIP" button on the right hand side of the page.
-It's about 300M, which are mostly database.
+It's about 600M, which are mostly database (and MCR files for the compiled version).
 Once done, uncompress it, and follow the introductory files listed below.

 You will have to change the path variable to your COMPASS location.
 For example, if COMPASS was saved under your home directory then enter the following in each introductory file: userDir = '~/COMPASS/';